Marek Hamšík: 2010–11 season

-The 2010–11 season was very productive for Hamšík, as he helped lead Napoli to a very successful season and earn automatic qualification into the UEFA Champions League by finishing third in Serie A. Hamšík played in 36 of Napoli's 38 Serie A matches that season, scoring 11 goals and contributing 6 assists.
+The 2010–11 season was very productive for Hamšík, as he helped lead Napoli to an automatic qualification spot for the UEFA Champions League by finishing third in Serie A. Hamšík played in 36 of Napoli's 38 Serie A matches that season, scoring 11 goals and contributing 6 assists.

 2011–12 season

 Hamšík scored the winning goal in Napoli's 2–0 home victory over Villarreal on 27 September, earning Napoli its first ever victory in the Champions League.
 On 29 November, Napoli welcomed Serie A table leaders Juventus to the Stadio San Paolo; Hamšík missed a 15th-minute penalty before heading in a goal to give the hosts the lead seven minutes later.
-The match was enthralling, however it ended in a 3–3 draw after Napoli conceded two late goals to preserve Juventus' unbeaten start to the season.
+The match ended in a 3–3 draw after Napoli conceded two late goals to preserve Juventus' unbeaten start to the season.

-Hamšík provided an assist for Gökhan Inler's opening goal against Villarreal on 7 December and then scored the decisive goal, helping Napoli to a 2–0 victory in Spain.
-The win secured qualification to the round of 16 in a very difficult group, which included Bayern Munich and Manchester City.
+Hamšík provided an assist for Gökhan Inler's opening goal against Villarreal on 7 December and then scored himself, helping Napoli to a 2–0 victory in Spain.
+The win secured qualification for the round of 16 in a difficult group, which included Bayern Munich and Manchester City.
 Hamšík helped Napoli finish the first half of the 2011–12 campaign on a high, scoring a superb goal in Napoli's 6–1 hammering of Genoa on 21 December.
 Hamšík also provided assists for strikes by Goran Pandev and Walter Gargano in the match.
 Through the first half of the 2011–12 campaign, Hamšík had appeared in 16 Serie A matches, contributing five goals and five assists.
 In Napoli's European campaign, Hamšík appeared in all six group stage matches and contributed two goals and one assist.

 Following the winter break, Hamšík provided an assist for Edinson Cavani's goal and scored Napoli's third goal in its 3–1 defeat of Palermo on 8 January 2012.
 On 13 February 2012, he made his 200th appearance for Napoli in a 2–0 home win over Chievo.

 On 9 March, Hamšík signed a one-year contract extension with Napoli, keeping him at the club until June 2016.
 The announcement was made following Hamšík scoring an incredible angled shot against Cagliari earlier that day, as Napoli ran out 6–3 winners.
 Hamšík's final goal of the season came in a 2–0 victory over Palermo on 1 May, as he doubled Napoli's lead in the 35th minute following a penalty from Edinson Cavani.
 Napoli finished the season in fifth place in Serie A, with Hamšík contributing nine league goals and nine assists.

-Hamšík was also very influential as Napoli reached the Coppa Italia final against Scudetto winners Juventus on 20 May.
-After being slipped in by Goran Pandev, Hamšík was one-on-one with Juve goalkeeper Marco Storari and made no mistake as he touched it past the onrushing Storari, securing a 2–0 win which delivered The Partenopei its first trophy in over 20 years.
+Hamšík was also influential as Napoli reached the Coppa Italia final against Scudetto winners Juventus on 20 May.
+After receiving a pass from Goran Pandev, Hamšík was one-on-one with Juve goalkeeper Marco Storari and beat the onrushing Storari, securing a 2–0 win which delivered The Partenopei its first trophy in over 20 years.